Why I believe the TIE card will become mandatory in Spain sooner rather than later

 The TIE carries up to date information that includes a current address, or at least one current at time of application, full name, date of birth, a passport number, your fingerprint, and the ever-crucial NIE number,

 It is your NIE number that is the common denominator, the primary index in database speak, that links all these separate databases together.
-Your NIE number allows the tax office to examine your bank accounts, your NIE number ties to your passport number which in turn allows the European Migration Network to keep track of you as you move from country to country, a process that will become more efficient when the European Travel Information and Authorisation System is brought online in late 2022.
+Your NIE number allows the tax office to examine your bank accounts, your NIE number ties to your passport number which in turn allows the European Migration Network to keep track of you as you move from country to country, a process that will become more efficient when the European Travel Information and Authorisation System is brought online in 2023.
 Your NIE number links a vehicle purchase to the purchaser which in turn informs the DGT database, and so on.
 A whole, vast, network of databases that will contain comprehensive information about you and nearly every citizen in Spain.

 Some people cry out that their civil liberties are being infringed and that the state and the EU is just taking more and more control of people’s lives.
 Whilst that may be true, we also have to consider the possibility that the state and the EU is actually concerned about crime and terrorism, that they are concerned that people are living below the radar for whatever reason and that keeping track of people is a necessary objective.
 Whatever you think, the systems are already, or very soon will be, in place so, in effect, the state and the EU have accomplished a fait accompli.